 Rolling Stone Keith Richards.

-Peter snapped Tony Nancy's revolutionary (but not completely successful)
+Peter snapped Tony Nancy's revolutionary rear-engined "WEDGE" dragster.
+I

 had forgotten, but Peter reminds me that this car too crashed and